onflow/flow/docs/content/dapp-development/mainnet-account-setup.md

 > **Important**: Your account needs to have at least 0.002 FLOW for the account creation.
 More details can be found [in this guide](https://docs.onflow.org/flow-token/concepts/#storageaccount-fees).

-You will be prompted to confirm the transaciont, hit "Approve".
+You will be prompted to confirm the transaction, hit "Approve".

 ![approve](port-approve.png)